×

 When we asked people what advice they would give someone preparing to move to Leiden, they said:

 "Leiden is a beautiful city located in the Netherlands, and is a great place for expats to live.
 It is known for its rich history, vibrant culture, and excellent quality of life.
 Expats should be aware that the cost of living in Leiden is relatively high, so it is important to budget accordingly.
 Additionally, the city is well-connected to the rest of the Netherlands and Europe, with easy access to public transportation and airports.
 Expats should also be aware that the weather in Leiden can be unpredictable, so it is important to be prepared for all types of weather.
-Finally, expats should be aware that the Dutch language is the official language of the Netherlands, so it is important to learn some basic Dutch before moving to Leiden," said one expat in Leiden.
+Finally, expats should be aware that the Dutch language is the official language of the Netherlands, so it is important to learn some basic Dutch before moving to Leiden," remarked one expat in Leiden, The Netherlands.

 How do I find a place to live in Leiden?